 Gilead Sciences, Inc. v.
 AbbVie Inc. (D. Del.) – represented Gilead Sciences against AbbVie in infringement suit brought by AbbVie over Gilead’s blockbuster Hepatitis C drug HARVONI®.
 Negotiated resolution out of court less than a month before trial, and all contested proceedings among the Parties have been resolved and dismissed.

 In re Certain Sleep-Disordered Breathing Treatment Systems – represented ResMed against BMC and 3B related to ResMed’s patents covering CPAP therapy.
 Secured victory of infringement and no invalidity after hearing at the International Trade Commission.
 Case was resolved prior to appellate decision.

 CyberFone Systems, LLC v.
-Amazon.com, Inc., et al. (D. Del.) – representing multiple defendants in litigation on patents related to communications by handheld devices.
+Amazon.com, Inc., et al. (D. Del.) – represented multiple defendants in litigation on patents related to communications by handheld devices.
 Secured early summary judgment of patent invalidity under 35 U.S.C.
 101.

-In re Cyclobenzaprine (D. Del.) – representing Plaintiffs in Hatch-Waxman litigation on patents related to the skeletal muscle relaxant AMRIX®.
+In re Cyclobenzaprine (D. Del.) – represented Plaintiffs in Hatch-Waxman litigation on patents related to the skeletal muscle relaxant AMRIX®.
 Won judgment of infringement and validity against first-filer Mylan at the Federal Circuit on two patents.

 Counsel for a leading pharmaceutical company in multi-district litigation (D. Del.) regarding multiple ANDAs for its glaucoma drugs.
 Verdict of infringement, validity and enforceability on all five patents-in-suit.